mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 or some textbook.
 But note that, at the time of this writing, the algorithm as presented in the eponymous Wikipedia article is wrong.
 Once you read about alpha-beta pruning it seems simple at first but it's tricky to get it right.
 This being said, despite the bug in the algorithm, the Wikipedia article does a passable job at explaining the intuition behind the alpha-beta pruning idea.
+A clearer explanation is given in <a href='https://www.cs.cornell.edu/courses/cs312/2002sp/lectures/rec21.htm'>this Cornell course note</a>.

 The library is statically typed using FlowType.
 Of course, you, as a client programmer, don't have to use FlowType.